-Professors shall be paid 0.07 times the appropriate overload rate times the number of students.
 Faculty may choose credit toward their teaching load at the rate of 0.07 times the WLU times the number of students.
-Faculty may have no more than 10 directed or independent study students per semester.
+Faculty may have no more than ten (10) directed or independent study students per semester unless an exception is agreed upon by the faculty member and the supervising administrator.
+Payment shall be as per Article 27: Compensation.